bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 which is a bitflag type that allows you to specify whether to retain the data in the main (CPU) world, the render (GPU) world or both.

-@brianreavis [later refined] this API, and used it to ensure that texture atlases and font atlases only extract data that's actually in use to the GPU, rather than wasting work sending _all_ possible images or characters to the GPU every frame.
+@brianreavis [later refined] this API, and used it to ensure that texture atlases and font atlases only extract data that's actually in use to VRAM, rather than wasting work sending _all_ possible images or characters to VRAM every frame.
 Neat!

 [initial PR]: https://github.com/bevyengine/bevy/pull/10520